FengDSP/colabs/README.md

 # colabs
-This is a repo for the public colabs and Jupyter notebooks that I wrote.
+Colabs and Jupyter notebooks that I wrote for practice and education purposes.